gregschullo/tech-documentation/docs/development/ansible/ansible-overview.md

 How to run:

 - Ad-hoc - Call directly from the command line.
-Ansible \<inventory> -m
+Ansible 'inventory' -m
 - Playbook - ansible-playbook
 - Automation Framework - ansible tower